 A Master project is usually not achived within a Minor’s topic.

-The oral defence is not public.
+The oral defense is not public.
 Following Art.
 4 of the Ordinance on the Evaluation of Bachelor and Master studies at EPFL, the oral defence must take place in front of the EPFL supervisor and an expert chosen by the EPFL supervisor, after approval of the SIE Director.
 Only the EPFL supervisor is allowed to invite other people to the oral defence.
 They do not participate in the final evaluation.

 - Read the document carefully : SIE Master thesis guidelines